andrewbenington/OpenHome/README.md

 - Pokémon X/Y
 - Pokémon Omega Ruby/Alpha Sapphire

-## Alterations to transferred pokémon
+## Alterations to transferred Pokémon

 When moving Pokémon to an older game, some compromises have to be made.
 OpenHome will try its best to preserve aspects of a Pokémon such as its nature, ability, gender, and shininess, all of which are usually possible minus some specific cases in the GameBoy games.
 These compromises will be reverted when moving back to a future game.

-For example, a Pokémon originating in Generation 6 being moved into a Generation 3 game will have its personality value altered to preserve its nature, ability (if possible), gender, and shininess.
+For example, a Pokémon originating in Generation VI being moved into a Generation III game will have its personality value altered to preserve its nature, ability (if possible), gender, and shininess.

-A Pokémon transferred into Generation 1 or 2 will have it's Original Trainer's ID changed to a "tracking number" of sorts due to the lack of a Personality Value in those games.
+A Pokémon transferred into Generation I or II will have it's Original Trainer's ID changed to a "tracking number" of sorts due to the lack of a Personality Value in those games.

 ## Credits